Rockweed gunnel

 The rockweed gunnel (Apodichthys fucorum), also known as the Fucus blenny, is a species of marine ray-finned fish belonging to the family Pholidae, the gunnels.
 This species is found in the eastern North Pacific Ocean.
+They may often get mistaken with the Rock Gunnel, otherwise known as the Butterfish.
+The mix-up is further exacerbated with the German name of the Rockweed Gunnel which is Butterfisch.

 Taxonomy

 The rockweed gunnel was first formally described in 1880 by the American ichthyologists David Starr Jordan and Charles Henry Gilbert with its type locality given as Point Pinos, near Monterey, California.
-The specific name fucorum means “belonging to Fucus, the brown algae which forms a frequent habitat for this species.
+The specific name fucorum means "belonging to Fucus, the brown algae which forms a frequent habitat for this species.